Exploring Dubai's Tourism Industry Outlook 2024

 Read Also: Dubai Visa For Indian National Living In Uk

 It was in June 2009 that Emirates Airlines designated a special handling area at departures and arrivals for passengers with special needs, thereby allowing wheelchair passengers to receive more personalised service as compared to the previous services that were offered.
 The United Arab Emirates features a network of roads that connect major towns and villages, including a multi-lane highway between Dubai and the national capital, with access to and from the bordering countries of the Kingdom of Saudi Arabia and Oman.
 Because of this network, there has been a high impact on tourism in Dubai statistics.
 Highways and main roads in Dubai and, therefore, the United Arab Emirates are designated by an Emirate Route Number.
 Speed limits have been displayed on road signs and are usually 6080 km/h (3750 mph) around town and 100120 km/h (6275 mph) elsewhere, which have to be followed by the drivers.

 - Dubai Tournament, the richest race within the world

 - Barclays Dubai Tennis for both men and ladies

 - Dubai International Rally

 - Dubai Snooker Classic

-Dubai Health Authority has established a program to push, develop, and sustain medical tourism in Dubai.
-There are 24 registered medical tourism facilities, 15 are from hospitals, two are from daycare surgery centers and 7 belong to multi-specialty clinics.
-Hence the tourism industry in Dubai is like none other ever seen and never will be one!
+Dubai Health Authority has established a programme to push, develop, and sustain medical tourism in Dubai.
+There are 24 registered medical tourism facilities: 15 are from hospitals, two are from daycare surgery centres, and 7 belong to multi-specialty clinics.
+Hence, the tourism industry in Dubai is like none other ever seen and never will be one!